ko1ebayev/ngx-dialog/README.md

 ## DialogRef
-All host components, as well as target components or templates comes with injected `DIALOG_REF` token. `DialogRef` class gives a control over dialog lifecycle from within the host or a target view:
+All host components, as well as target components or templates, include an injected `DIALOG_REF` token.
+The `DialogRef` class provides control over the dialog's lifecycle directly from within the host or the target view:
 ```typescript
 export class DialogRef<Result> {
   /**